Virginia Cavaliers Official Athletic Site

 The Virginia men’s basketball team won the program’s first NCAA Championship in 2019, finishing the tournament with a run of three dramatic come-from-behind victories to cap an epic storyline.

-UVA has won 17 total ACC Championships during Williams’ tenure at Virginia.
+UVA has won 19 total ACC Championships during Williams’ tenure at Virginia.

 In the classroom, UVA student-athletes have set record numbers for placement on the ACC Honor Roll, achieved the highest-grade point average totals in program history, and been recognized by the NCAA for outstanding achievement on academic progress reports.
-In all, 12 UVA student-athletes have been named ACC Scholar-Athlete of the Year in their respective sports in since 2020.
+In all, 14 UVA student-athletes have been named ACC Scholar-Athlete of the Year in their respective sports since 2020.

 Williams’ appointment at Virginia in October of 2017 made her the first female African-American athletics director at a Power Five conference institution.
-At the time, she was the fifth active female athletics director at that level.

 Williams was selected to work on the NCAA’s NIL Legislation Solutions Group to examine student-athlete name, image and likeness rights and is a member of the NCAA Federal and State Legislation Working Group.
 She was named to the executive committee of the recently formed Black AD Alliance, which was established to promote the growth, development and elevation of Black athletics administrators at the Division I level.